roaked/roaked.github.io/content/docs/2code/3si/_index.md

 Wrapping things up, the ANN, T-S FIS, C-M, and K-M methods all delivered pretty solid outcomes, with the ANN standing out as the star performer here.

-Sure, the accuracy obtained was good enough for the work performed, but in the real world, aiming for near-perfect accuracy—like nudging towards that 100% mark—holds serious weight.
+The accuracy obtained was good enough for the work performed, but in the real world, aiming for near-perfect accuracy — like nudging towards that 100% mark—holds serious weight.
 Think about it, labeling something as fake when it's not, or the other way around, carries hefty ethical, legal, and economic implications.

 Boosting accuracy is a puzzle.
-Tweaking model parameters or even experimenting with more clusters might help, but there's a catch—those simulations could drag on forever.
-Another trick is amping up the features, like diving into the writing style or digging into the website URL to suss out if the source is trustworthy.
-But beware, piling up features might lead to overfitting headaches.
+Tweaking model parameters or even experimenting with more clusters might help, but there's a catch — those simulations could drag on forever.
+Another trick is amping up the features, like diving into the writing style or digging into the website URL to assess if the source is trustworthy.
+But again, piling up features might lead to overfitting headaches.

-I could've explored different models too; who knows, they might've bumped up the accuracy.
-Or, here's a thought: splitting news by their subject could've been a game-changer.
+I could've explored different models too; they might've bumped up the accuracy.
+Or, splitting news by their subject could've been a game-changer.
 I mean, the language in political news can be totally different from religious or society-related stuff.

-Here's the kicker though: who's the big shot deciding if an article's legit or not?
-Right now, it's mostly on the audience to figure that out.
-But can we really rely solely on them to spot the good from the bad?
-Food for thought, right?